ckaestne/seaibib/README.md

 > Essay, grounded in interviews with people in corporate ML ethics roles, exploring the tensions between various goals, while embedded in corporate business logics.
 For example highlighting a typical focus on technology and meritocracy and how it influences what kind of solutions are considered and how it can lead to ethics washing.

-Wieringa, Maranke. "[What to account for when accounting for algorithms: a systematic literature review on algorithmic accountability](https://dl.acm.org/doi/abs/10.1145/3351095.3372833)."
-In *Proceedings of the Conference on Fairness, Accountability, and Transparency*, pp. 1-18.
-2020.

-> Detailed discussion and definition of the concept of accountability, and the various dimensions and concerns it entails.
-Somewhat dry and not really specific to ML at all, but useful framing and illustration of what accountability means in different contexts.

 Shen, Hong, Wesley H. Deng, Aditi Chattopadhyay, Zhiwei Steven Wu, Xu Wang, and Haiyi Zhu. "[Value cards: An educational toolkit for teaching social impacts of machine learning through deliberation](https://dl.acm.org/doi/abs/10.1145/3442188.3445971)."
 In *Proceedings of the Conference on Fairness, Accountability, and Transparency*, pp. 850-861.
 2021.